evandisoft/RedOnion/RedOnion.KSP/API/Vector.md

 - `angle()`: double, rhs Vector, axis Vector
   - Angle between this vector and another vector given point above the plane (-180..180).
 Note that the vectors are not projected onto the plane, the angle of cross product of the two and the third vector being above 90 makes the result negative.
 - `cross()`: Vector, rhs Vector
   - Cross product of this vector with another vector.
+Note that Unity uses left-handed coordinate system, so `ship.away.cross(ship.velocity)` points down (towards south pole) in prograde-orbit (which is the usual).
 - `projectOnVector()`: Vector, normal Vector
   - Project this vector onto another vector.
 - `projectOnPlane()`: Vector, normal Vector